KyleGoslan/Digital-Media-Design/06-UIElements/README.md

 ## 06 - UI Elements

 Can be split into two catagories:
-+ Action - creates a function that performs an action or change when tapped
++ Action - creates a function that performs an action when tapped
 + Outlet - is a container (something else controlls the change that happens to the view)

-### UIView
-Controls the shape and size of the window View you see.

 ### UILabel
 Is a text container.